ethscape/pelagos-mac/README.md

 1. The daemon watches the Downloads folder for new files
 2. When a file is created, it reads the `com.apple.metadata:kMDItemWhereFroms` extended attribute
 3. The source URL is extracted and matched against configured sources
-4. If a match is found, the configured action is executed
+4. If a match is found:
+   - For `auto: true` actions: executes immediately
+   - For `auto: false` actions: shows a banner notification with alerter
+5. User clicks notification to execute, or selects from dropdown for multiple actions
-5. If no source matches, Pelagos offers matching common actions (or falls back automatically if prompting is unavailable)
+6. If no source matches, Pelagos offers matching common actions via notification system
+7. A local notification server (port 9999) handles communication between alerter and the daemon

+## Notification System

+Pelagos uses the **alerter** tool for macOS banner notifications:

+- **Banner notifications** appear in the top-right corner
+- **Content images** are displayed when available (via `getFeaturedImage` hook)
+- **Click-to-execute**: Single actions execute when you click the notification body
+- **Dropdown selection**: Multiple actions show a dropdown menu
+- **No timeouts**: Notifications persist until you interact with them
+- **Local server**: Communication via localhost port 9999

+### Notification Behavior

+- **Single action**: Click anywhere on the notification to execute
+- **Multiple actions**: Click the dropdown to select an action, then Execute
+- **Skip option**: Use the close button or "Skip" to ignore the action

 ## Hooks